 Let’s get started

 Get as many past years papers as you can get.
-For CLAT – since CLAT has been happening only since 2008, there are only 3 or 4 past years papers which are easily available.
-This is not enough sample size for a good analysis.
-Hence, get old NLSIU, NALSAR, NUJS, NLUD and NLUO papers.
+For CLAT – since CLAT has been happening only since 2008, there are past years papers which are easily available.
+This is enough sample size for a good analysis, also, get old NLSIU, NALSAR NUJS, NLUD and NLUO papers.
 In total, you should get at least 30 to 40 papers in order to do what I am going to tell you to do next.

-For some exams, like the All India Bar Exam, you have only a few papers (4 at the time of writing) to analyze.
-No problem, make the best of what you have.
-Try to see if there are any similar exams.
-Very often, judicial services exam’s objective component is very similar to AIBE – so get those papers if you want.
+For some exams, like the All India Bar Exam, you have only a few papers (4 at the time of writing) to analyze, No problem, make the best of what you have, Try to see if there are any similar exams, Very often, judicial services exam objective component is very similar to AIBE – so get those papers if you want.
 Find mock tests sold by preparation services – they would be useful for this purpose too.

-You check which questions you were able to answer correctly.
-For this, you can use some answer keys available in the market.
-Sometimes these answer keys may have wrong answer, so be careful – check with others.
-One easy way to find our if you are right is to post a question in an online forum and inviting people to answer.
-The answer is not enough, ask them how to solve, the reasoning behind the answer as well.
-You can do this on the CLAThacker Facebook group – it is quite active for this purpose.
-You can even ask someone for answer keys, they float around on the internet – but just make sure that they are not wrong.
+You check which questions you were able to answer correctly, For this, you can use some answer keys available in the market.
+Sometimes these answer keys may have wrong answers, so be careful – check with others.
+One easy Way to find out if you are right is to post a question in an online forum and inviting people to answer, The answer is not enough, ask them how to solve, the reasoning behind the answer as well, You can do this on the CLAThacker Facebook group – it is quite active for this purpose, You can even ask someone for answer keys, they float around on the internet – but just make sure that they are net wrong.

 How do you know if it is taking too much time to solve?
-You have 200 questions usually in CLAT to be solved in 120 minutes.
-This means you have no more than 30 secods to solve most English questions, less than a minute to solve Maths questions, less than 10 seconds to solve GK questions, about a minute to solve both legal reasoning and logical reasoning questions.
-Verbal reasoning questions can be and should be solved very fast.
+You have 200 questions usually in CLAT to be solved in 120 minutes, This means you have no more than 30 seconds to solve most English questions, less than a minute to solve Maths questions, less than 10 seconds to solve GK questions, about a minute to solve both legal reasoning and logical reasoning questions, Verbal reasoning questions can be and should be solved very fast.
 You must not lose too much time on things like comprehension passages.

 I know this sounds ridiculous, but this is what you need to achieve over time, and people can do it.
 You need to learn how – otherwise you’ll not manage to crack CLAT.

-While preparing, and initially as you are analyzing the paper, take more time than this – it is fine.
-Take 3 or 4 hours instead of 2 hrs to finish a paper – no problem.
-However, record the time you are spending on different type of questions.
+While preparing, and initially as you are analyzing the paper, take more time than this – it is fine, Take 3 or 4 hours instead of 2hrs to finish a paper – no problem, However, record the time you are spending on different types of questions.
 And if you are taking too much time to solve certain type of questions, note that.
-It is a problem, and only way you can start handling these problems is by being aware of them.
+It is a problem, and the only way you can start handling these problems is by being aware of them.